sohaamir/neuro_resources/README.md

 - [NEURO `Python` and GLM](https://github.com/N-HEDGER/NEURO_`Python`) An interactive guide to using `Python` for fMRI data analysis, as well as a visual demonstration of concepts in neuroimaging such as proprcessing and the General Linear Model (GLM).
 The more basic overview of FSL/FEAT and GLM stuff is [here](https://github.com/N-HEDGER/training-fens/tree/main/UoReading).
 Materials by Nick Hedger, University of Reading.
 - [BrainIAK](https://brainiak.org/tutorials/) Tutorials for more advanced fMRI analysis including machine learning and real-time fMRI.
 - [Explorations of fMRI methods and theory](https://github.com/huffman-spatial-cognition-lab/exploration_of_fMRI_methods_and_theory) A course containing `Python` notebooks and instructions for running explorations of activation analysis and multivariate pattern analysis (MVPA) to demonstrate the interplay between fMRI methods and theory.
 Created for an undergraduate cognitive neuroscience course at Colby College by Derek Huffman.
 See the accompanying preprint [here](https://osf.io/preprints/psyarxiv/8kvfu).

+### Neuroimaging software/tools
+There are far too many to list, and it doesn't bear mentioning software like [FSL](), [SPM](), [AFNI](), [Freesurfer](), [mricron](), and many others that most people will already know about and use.
+Instead here are some I think are most important for fMRI research that people may not know about.
+Many of these are collated on the software section of the NITRC (NeuroImaging Tools and Resources Collaboratory) [website](https://www.nitrc.org/top/toplist.php?type=downloads).
+- [CONN](https://web.conn-toolbox.org/) 'CONN is an open-source SPM-based cross-platform software for the computation, display, and analysis of functional connectivity Magnetic Resonance Imaging (fcMRI).
+CONN is used to analyze resting state data (rsfMRI) as well as task-related designs'.
+Developed by [Alfonso Nieto-Castanon](https://web.alfnie.com/) and Susan Whitfield-Gabrieli, Boston University/MIT.
+- [dcm2niix](https://github.com/rordenlab/dcm2niix) A popular choice (amongst the many available) used to convert neuroimaging data from the DICOM format to the NIfTI format.
+Created by the Rorden Lab, University of South Carolina.
+- [NeuroDebian](https://neuro.debian.net/) NeuroDebian provides 'a large collection of popular neuroscience research software for the Debian operating system as well as Ubuntu and other derivatives.
+Popular packages include AFNI, FSL, PyMVPA and many others.'
+- [Neurodesk](https://www.neurodesk.org/docs/overview/) A flexible, scalable and easy to use data analysis environment for reproducible neuroimaging.
+Similar to NeuroDebian, Neurodesk provides a VM with pre-loaded applications installed for neuroimaging analysis.
+- [Brainlife](https://brainlife.io/docs/) An online, community-based platform where users can publish code (Apps) and Data while integrating HPC and cloud-computing resources to run apps.

+## Behavioural experiments
+WRITE INTRO SECTION
+### Recruitment
+-
+Qualtrics, Mturk, prolific
+Gorilla,
+oTree, LIONESS, nodegame
+- [Phaser](https://phaser.io/learn) An open source framework for creating interactive games.
+Increasingly used to create 'gamified' behavioural tasks.
+See [Agnes Norbury's page](https://github.com/agnesnorbury) for some cool examples.
+-

 ## Computational modeling/computational psychiatry
 ### Tutorials